ls1intum/thesis-template-typst/chapters/05/main.typ

   Note: Describe the architecture of your system by decomposing it into subsys- tems and the services provided by each subsystem.
 Use UML class diagrams including packages / components for each subsystem.
 ]

+@sd-subsystem-decomposition shows three system and their subsystems.
+The iOS app's _messages service_ corresponds to the server's conversation resource.
+The _messages service_ is only relevant after a user accepts the code of conduct.
+We model another code of conduct service for local storage.

+#figure(
+  image("subsystem-decomposition.png"),
+  caption: [
+    This \_ diagram depicts the subsystems of the server, web client, and Artemis - Learning app.
+  ]
+) <sd-subsystem-decomposition>

 == Hardware Software Mapping

 #rect(